Designated Establishment Managers (DEM) FAQs

 Yes.
 A massage therapist working as an independent contractor may serve as a DEM, so long as they are qualified to serve as a DEM.

-Yes.
-A massage therapist may serve as the DEM for more than one establishment.
+Yes, a licensee may serve as the DEM for more than one establishment.

 Can a massage establishment have multiple DEMs?